 To isolate the lower chest (sternal) requires you to change the angle of your press to emphasize this neglected part of the chest.
 You do this by either performing exercises on a decline bench or leaning forward with traditional exercises like high cable fly.

-What cable exercises hit lower chest?
+What cable exercises hit the lower chest?

 How Often Should You Work Lower Chest?

 You should train your lower chest 1 to 2 times per week to build mass and strength.
-If your goal is muscle hypertrophy, then you should do 8-12 repetitions per set, and if you’re looking to tone your muscles, then 1-3 sets of 12-16 repetitions should be sufficient.
+If your goal is muscle hypertrophy, then you should do 8โ12 repetitions per set, and if youโre looking to tone your muscles, then 1โ3 sets of 12โ16 repetitions should be sufficient.

-Does high to low work lower chest?
+Does high to low work the lower chest?

 Yes, high to low cable fly is a great exercise to target the lower portion of your chest.

-The high to low cable fly works the lower chest, and the low to high cable fly works the upper chest.
+The high-to-low cable fly works the lower chest, and the low-to-high cable fly works the upper chest.

 (Note: The high cable fly works the lower chest, and the low cable fly works the upper chest)